kovidgoyal/kitty/docs/faq.rst

     kitty +kitten ssh myserver

+This ssh kitten takes all the same command line arguments as ssh, you can alias it to ssh in your shell's rc files to avoid having to type it each time.

 If for some reason that does not work (typically because the server is using a non POSIX compliant shell), you can use the following one-liner instead (it is slower as it needs to ssh into the server twice, but will work with most